 It became like toxic, in fact.
 So I’ve met several therapists in Singapore who were not effective for cool people, for modern people.
 It really depends, and if you mix with them well in terms of your values and your background.

 Get somebody who understands your background.
 For me, that’s Canadian, it’s somebody who was raised in Canada but also of Chinese origin; so somebody who is open to Asian things.
-But also, I’m a very sexualized nature.
+But also, of a very sexualized nature.

 I’m very open and comfortable with my sexuality.
 I need somebody like that too, who is not under the weight of a lot of sexual shame, like many of these Asian cultures are.
 So, I basically just – you can basically just Google that.

 You can start to find your way out from there.
 Or like I said, group therapy is really great.
 If you’re in the US, I don’t know that there are No More Mr. Nice Guy group sessions, and you might find one of those local chapters and go and attend some of those, see if something comes out of that.

 I personally have not actually personally attended any group therapy, but I know and the research shows that it’s effective as well.
 That’s an easier way if you don’t want to spend the money or you want to dip your toes in the water and try it out.

 But yeah man, everybody should have… So, one of the big problems with the ‘macho masculinity’, is that they are afraid to admit that they have problems, and they are too arrogant and stupid, like naive, to realize that they need some training for the mind and from the heart.

 It’s all in the brain, by the way, right?
 So, to train the brain in terms of emotions.